TonyMiri/Polygon_database_builder/README.md

 This was a project to build a PostgreSQL database of historical stock data pulled from the Polygon.io stock data API.
-- This was my first time building a database.

 - If you'd like to use it you'll need a subscription to the Polygon.io service.
 - Be sure to replace 'YOUR_API_KEY' in the polygon_functions_and_keys file with your actual Polygon API key.
 - Naturally you'll need Postgres installed.